How is a neuropsychological evaluation different from a school assessment?

 - Specific and practical recommendations to improve functioning in all settings

-- Feedback to a client’s therapists and physicians
+- Feedback to a client’s therapists and physicians as needed

 - Referrals to appropriate community resources (social skills groups, tutors, etc.)